tawsifazad23/lease-payment-orchestration/README.md

 - **Scalability**: Multiple consumers can subscribe to the same events
 - **Simplicity**: Lightweight alternative to RabbitMQ/Kafka for this scale

+This choice favors clarity and practicality over extreme scale; the design intentionally allows swapping in Kafka or RabbitMQ without changing domain logic.

 ### Why Idempotency Keys?
 Financial operations must be idempotent to prevent duplicate charges:
 - **Network Retries**: Client can safely retry without duplicating operations